What to Wear in Nice, France during Spring

 Vintage carousel on the Promenade des Anglais in Nice, framed by palm trees with the Mediterranean Sea in the background.

-What to Wear in Nice?
+What to Wear in Nice France in April?

 Abstract Aesthetics